Software delivery is no longer a job restricted to corporate IT departments. For every dollar spent by corporate...

 IT, the rest of the enterprise spends at least another 49 cents on "digital" -- whether through direct procurement or efforts by "citizen developers" working in business lines.

 The growth of business-led IT has influenced CIOs to rethink corporate IT's operating model, from planning and engagement through delivery and support.
-In the age of business-led IT, software development cannot just be a matter of delivering finished systems; it has to support delivery of the components that business units can use to build their own digital products and services.
+In the age of business-led IT, software development cannot just be a matter of delivering finished systems; application development teams must also support delivery of the components that business units can use to build their own digital products and services.

 This repositioning to support business-led IT can take many forms, including: